 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

 In episode 8 "The Serpent in the Flowers" Koerner and Hicks pay some Gypsies to kidnap Pauline.
 Harry saves her with the help of a Gypsy woman who asks him not to injure her man, but the man is injured anyway.
 That angers the Gypsy woman who plots to get revenge on Pauline and Harry.
-She goes into the woods and catches a snake with a stick, then puts it into a wicker basket covered with flowers and gives it to Pauline's servant to give to her.
-Pauline opens it and leans in to smell the flowers when Harry sees the snake.
-He throws the basket across the room, releasing the snake.
+She goes into the woods and catches a snake with a stick, then puts it into a wicker basket covered with flowers and gives it to Pauline's servant to give to Pauline.
+Pauline opens it and leans in to smell the flowers when Harry suddenly sees the snake inside.
+He throws the basket across the room, which releases the snake.
 He throws a rug over the snake then picks it up by its tail and viciously whips it onto the floor a couple of times to kill it.
-It happens so fast that it is not possible to tell if the snake he picks up is dead or alive, but I'm sure it's an actual snake and not a fake one.
-It's possible he killed a real snake, and there certainly wasn't any American Humane Association monitoring of animals used in films in 1914, but I'd guess they killed the snake first.
+It happens so fast that it is not possible to tell if the snake he picks up is dead or alive, but I'm sure it's a real snake and not a fake one.
+It's possible he killed a real snake, and there certainly wasn't any American Humane Association monitoring of animals used in films in 1914, but they probably used a dead snake in the whipping scene.

 Even as far back as 1914 any snake seen in a movie was thought to be poisonous, but the snake they used is a harmless one.
-The quality of the video is very poor but I am fairly certain that the snake used here is a gopher snake or bull snake.
-If so, it's not a snake native to the east coast where the serial was filmed (several locations around New York and New Jersey and possibly elsewhere.)
+The quality of the video is very poor but I am fairly certain that the snake used here is a gopher snake or bull snake or maybe a pine snake, which is native to the area where the serial was filmed - New York and New Jersey.